ta-data-pt-rmt/project-fifa-moneyball/README.md

 - You **must plan your project.** Creating a Kanban or using [Trello](https://trello.com/) or a similar app for a digital board is mandatory.
 - You **CAN'T CODE** until your project is planned.
 - Create a `*.gitignore*` file and include it in your repository.
-- You should include a linear regression question(s) on the data.
+- As an optional you can include a linear regression as a way to answer question(s) on the data.

 ## Deliverables